 - water bottle

-1. Start by saving the free DIY Vintage French Clock Faces free printable on your computer, print it and gather all the other supplies.
+1. Start by saving the free Craft Clock Faces free printable on your computer, print it and gather all the other supplies.

 2. Use your scissors to cut each clock face and remove all the white paper outside the border.